 All women, I truly believe this, are beautiful!!!
 Curves, no curves, all shapes, all sizes, are beautiful.
 I often get questions from clients saying "I'm curvy--so what should I wear?" or "I have no butt!".
 Here's a few tips based on the most common "complaints" I get from women and how to enhance those features with wardrobe.

 *Curvy bodies- Corsets work wonders at creating a beautiful hourglass shape.
 Avoid loose-fitting clothing which masks curves.
 Items should be snug but not too tight.
 It should give your body a hug without cutting off circulation or pushing your skin elsewhere.
 Also, BODYSUITS BODYSUITS BODYSUITS.
 They look amazing on everyone!

 *Flat-butts- HEYYY GIRLLL!
 Fellow flat-butted chick here!
 Opt for panties that are ruffled on the backside, those tend to add a lot of dimension.
 Also "hipster" type bottoms, when adjusted properly, will enhance the natural curve of your cheeks.
 Thongs always make a butt look fuller than full-coverage bottoms.
 Play around in the mirror with different styles to see what you like best!
 And don't worry, I'm a PRO at creating curves in posing where there aren't any otherwise!
 I can get a killer booty shot with any level of curve (or lack thereof).

-*Thin/no curves- Again, a corset to create shape!
-We will create a lot of curve with strategic lighting, too!
+*Thin/no curves- We will create a lot of curve with strategic lighting, too!
 BODYSUITS BODYSUITS BODYSUITS!
 Love them for all figures.

 *"Mom boobs"- Structure, structure, structure.
 An underwire + push up is a great idea for those of us who have had a child or two or twelve.
 If you aren't sure what I'm talking about, I'm sure you haven't had children yet.
 A properly fitted bra is a must!